Vaigasi Poranthachu: Plot

-Kumaresan belongs to a poor Hindu family living with his mother Lakshmi and his grandmother.
+Kumaresan belongs to a poor family and lives with his mother Lakshmi and his grandmother.
+He is often mocked for not knowing who his father is.
+He compensates for it with his naughtiness.
 Kumaresan is a brilliant student but naughty at school.
 Along with his friends, he teases Ranjitha, the daughter of Pandidurai, the village head.
-A few months later, attracted by Kumaresan's wits and pranks, Ranjitha falls in love with him.
-Pandidurai becomes insane knowing his daughter's love affair.
+She is the apple of her father's eye and is a spoilt rich brat.
+A few months later, after a few encounters, attracted by Kumaresan's wit and pranks, Ranjitha falls in love with him.
+The major factor in this was when she mocked Kumaresan as son of a unmarried mother only to find out from her own adoptive mother that she herself was the daughter of an unmarried woman raped by her father.

+Pandidurai becomes furious knowing his daughter's love affair.
 His henchmen lock Kumaresan up, in Pandidhurai's house and lash him with a whip.
 Not able to stand this savage treatment on Kumaresan Ranjitha swoons.
 Ranjitha's mother Parvathi helps her daughter to elope with Kumaresan.
 A massive hunt is launched by the village head & what happened to the young lovers is the rest of the story.
+In the end, Mayilappan, the most trusted and notorious henchman of Pandidhurai comes from prison and is tasked to finish off Kumaresan.
+In a climatic twist, Mayilappan kills Pandidhurai revealing himself to be Kumaresan's father and exposing Pandidhurai's betrayal in not taking care of his lover or bailing him out as promised.